-The question of how often you should replace your air filter depends on a number of factors.
+The question of how often you should change your air filter depends on a variety of factors.
 The type of filter your system requires, the number of people living in your home, the presence of indoor pets and whether there is construction or other external influencers near your home influencing your indoor air quality should be taken into consideration.

 Changing out your air filter is a fairly simple job that many homeowners choose to handle on their own.
 In many cases, the difficulty comes in realizing the importance of the task and making it a priority.